 What does drywall weigh?

 For your convenience, you can use our calculator to estimate the total weight of drywall needed for a given project.
-This will help you determine whether your truck is able to carry the load.
-For a more detailed explanation of how to calculate the weight of drywall, please continue reading.
+This will help you determine whether your truck can carry the load.
+For a more detailed discussion of how to calculate the weight of drywall, please continue reading.

 USG, LaFarge, and Certain Teed are three large North American drywall manufacturers.
 According to material safety data sheets from USG, standard drywall weighs approximately 38lb/ft3.
 Lightweight drywall weighs about 28-30 lb/ft3.
 These three companies publish the following approximate weights for their products:

 |Brand||1/4 inch||3/8 inch||1/2 inch||5/8 inch|